jhpyle/docassemble/_docs/functions.md

 If you want a file that persists from request to request, you should store its contents to a [`DAFile`] object.
-When a [`DAFile`] object is assigned to an interview variable, you can reliably obtain the file path by calling the [`.path()`] method on the variable.
+When a [`DAFile`] object is assigned to a variable, you can reliably obtain the file path by calling the [`.path()`] method on the variable.

 The `path_and_mimetype()` function can be used along with the [`.set_mimetype()`] and [`.copy_into()`] methods of the [`DAFile`]